ashwinravi1259/docs-test-fork/docs/sdk/authentication/session-sigs/intro.md

 # Session Signatures

 :::warning
-Instead of manually caching Session Signatures, please generate them on-demand.
+Please do not cache session signatures, and instead generate them on-demand.
 :::

 Session Signatures are used to authenticate with the Lit nodes and create a secure connection to the Lit network.